 For commercial property or multi-family lot grading inspection service, please visit Commercial Final Grade Approval page.

 - Apply for Final Grade Approval within one year of receiving Rough Grade Approval.

 - Submit a Lot Grading Certificate to Development Services, Lot Grading for review, followed by a Lot Grading Inspection.

 - A City Lot Grading Inspector will conduct a visual site inspection within 5 working days from receipt of the request, depending on weather conditions and workload.

 - The homeowner or applicant will receive a Lot Grading Inspection Report indicating that the property's lot grading is passed or failed.

 Note: After the Final Grade Approval is issued, it is the homeowner's responsibility to maintain the surface grades in perpetuity.
-The City of Edmonton may at any time, require maintenance or repairs on the lot grading if alterations or settlements result in surface drainage problems.
+The City of Edmonton may at any time, require maintenance or enforcement of repairs on the lot grading if alterations or settlements result in lot grading problems.

 For details about Final Lot Grading, please visit our Residential Lot Grading - Final Grade page.